Article

 1. Not filing a form when a form is needed

-The biggest mistake we see is that taxpayers make is neglecting to file an information return when one is required.
+The most frequent mistake we encounter is taxpayers neglecting to file an information return when one is required.
 There are several situations that require a Form 1099 or other information return to be filed.
+For instance, if you’re reporting payments to independent contractors, you’ll typically need to file a 1099 form.
 If you’re not sure whether or not you need to file a 1099 form, you can download our 1099 e-book to learn more.

 2. Not filing by the due date